hakrackete/Ishihara-color-plate-generator/README.md

 Maybe my comments will help you, but they probably wont.

 Pygame is the only library you will need to install, datetime and time can be commented out.

+Also i have a more User-"friendly" Website: https://imagetocircle.pythonanywhere.com/